jneem/jekyll-now/_posts/tikz/pijul.md

 didn't cover before: in order to apply the urgent fix from master, we say

 ```
-$ pijul changes --branch master # Look for the hash of the patch you want
+$ pijul changes --branch master # Look for the patch you want
-$ pijul apply <hash-of-a-patch>
+$ pijul apply <hash-of-the-patch>
 ```

 In git, of course, we'll use cherry-pick.